dotnet/wcf/Documentation/developer-guide.md

 Running scenario tests
 ==========================
 Scenario tests are those tests that involve network activity between the client tests and WCF test services.
-By default, they are not run with the normal build.cmd or build.sh.
+By default, they are not run with normal build.cmd or build.sh.

 To run the scenario tests on Windows, execute this CMD from the root of the repository.
 It will automatically start a self-hosted WCF test service on the same Windows machine and shut it down at the end of execution of all tests.